ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

 Resilience for the SAP application layer of the solution is delivered by using the following key components:

 * Two SAP cluster nodes connected to one another by the {{site.data.keyword.Bluemix_notm}} network.
-These nodes are Virtual System Instances (VSIs) running within a Virtual Private Cloud (VPC).
+These nodes are Virtual Server Instances (VSIs) running within a Virtual Private Cloud (VPC).

  * {{site.data.keyword.IBM_notm}} VPC File Storage attached to each of the VSIs that run the SAP components.
 This shared file system is mounted by using the Network File System (NFS) protocol to facilitate sharing of data between the SAP components.